 PGP has been around a long time, since 1991 when it was created by Phil Zimmermann.
 Phil is still active in the field, having worked on a newer series of “Silent” email products.
 I spoke to another Phil involved with PGP, Phil Dunkelberger, who ran PGP and now is running a major effort to spread encryption to the world, Nok Nok Labs.
 He told met that their results “weren’t surprising, given that they were testing technology that has its roots in the 1980s.
 The problem is balancing ease of use with key management, and products need to focus on solving both issues if they are going to succeed in the marketplace.”
 While not singling out Mailvelope specifically, the history of email encryption is filled with other efforts that have failed because of these fundamental flaws.

-While there are some issues with what EFF is trying to do, overall I like their scorecard.
-A big plus is because it shows the multi-layered world of how to protect your communications.
 Thanks to Ed Snowden, we are more sensitive to how we manage our encryption key infrastructure, and also understand the difference between encrypting the actual message data – the message body and attachments – versus the metadata contained in each message, such as subject lines and recipient names.
 As I wrote this summer, “encryption has finally come of age, and is appealing to those beyond the tinfoil-hat set.”

 Certainly, we still have a long way to go before encryption will become the default mechanism for email communications.
 But today’s tools are certainly good enough for general use, even by the average undergraduate.
+Now we have to move on to using encrypted messaging apps.

 Whether you think Ed Snowden is a patriot or a traitor or somewhere in between, it certainly has been an interesting couple of years in the secure email business.
 It is a continued series of ironies, starting with the fact that Snowden had trouble convincing his chosen scribes to make use of encrypted email technology itself to transmit his documents.
 As I wrote about earlier this year, since Snowden’s revelations, more people have been motivated to employ encryption than ever before.